mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ### Intern Buddy

 I think Microsoft has two programs called "intern buddy", but to be fair like every company has an "intern buddy" program.
 I think at Apple it's called like iBuddy or something but I'm not sure if that's just a meme because I've never heard it around.

+My first intern buddy was a teammate who I could reach out to with any questions.
+Maybe this wasn't actually called "intern buddy", I don't really remember lol.
+He recently joined out of college so he was more familiar with the onboarding process and the transition from school to work.
+I think he was the only new grad on the team so I'm not sure if he was also the other interns' buddy.
 ### Misc
 # Training Videos